 Introduction and Program Description

 Individuals and families that are purchasing a one-to-four-family residence, condominium unit, cooperative unit or combination of manufactured housing and lot and who have not owned a home during the past three-year period are eligible to receive assistance.
 The term first-time homebuyer also includes an individual who is a displaced homemaker or single parent.

 Special notices will be provided to local community development housing organizations, public housing agencies, mortgage lending institutions, and neighborhood-based housing agencies to inform them of Orange County’s 1st Time Homebuyer Program.
 Residents and tenants of public and manufactured housing and other families assisted by public housing agencies are encouraged to apply for downpayment and closing cost assistance.

-Orange County, acting through the Office of Community Development (OCD), will ensure through contractual provisions that all types of HOME -assisted homebuyer programs meet the following basic eligibility requirements:
+Orange County, acting through the Office of Community Development (OCD), will ensure through contractual provisions that homebuyers receiving downpayment and closing cost assistance meet the following basic eligibility requirements:

-1. Form of Ownership: The homebuyer must obtain a fee simple title or a 99-year leasehold interest in a one- to four-unit dwelling, ownership in a condominium or cooperative unit, or an equivalent form of ownership approved by HUD.
+- Form of Ownership: The homebuyer must obtain a fee simple title or a 99-year leasehold interest in a one- to four-unit dwelling, ownership in a condominium or cooperative unit, or an equivalent form of ownership approved by HUD.

-2. Eligible Property: Eligible properties are one- to four-family residences, condominium or cooperative units and manufactured homes.
+- Eligible Property: Eligible properties are one- to four-family residences, condominium or cooperative units and manufactured homes.